Shell Haven: History

 Subsequently, various units were added to produce valuable hydrocarbons from the distillation residue.
-In 1956, a catalytic reforming 'Platformer' was brought into service and in the same year, a petroleum chemicals unit to manufacture alkylbenzenes, the basis of household detergents.
+In 1956, a catalytic reforming "platformer" was brought into service, and in the same year, a petroleum chemicals unit to manufacture alkylbenzenes, the basis of household detergents.
 A second crude distillation unit was commissioned in 1959, and a second catalytic reformer in 1967.
-A kerosene hydrotreater was commissioned in 1972 and in 1977 a third reformer.
+A kerosene hydrotreater was commissioned in 1972, and in 1977 a third reformer.
 In 1979, a hydrocracking unit was added to increase the proportion of light distillates.
 A new bitumen plant started production in 1981.

 Shell Haven Refinery shortly before decommissioning in 1999.

-In 1992, a major capital investment was completed, adding a 'Naphtha Minus' complex which contained an isomerisation unit, benzene recovery and gas turbine power generation.
-A new Control Centre was added.
-By then the plant had a capacity of 4.6 million tonnes per annum, and covered 800 ha, with a 27 km perimeter and its own generating plant, emergency and other services.
+In 1992, a major capital investment was completed, adding a "naphtha minus" complex, which contained an isomerisation unit, benzene recovery, and gas-turbine power generation.
+A new control centre was added.
+By then the plant had a capacity of 4.6 million tonnes per year, and covered 800 ha, with a 27 km perimeter and its own generating plant, emergency services, and other services.
 It had five jetties, handling tankers of up to 300,000 tons capacity.
 The refinery delivered products by road and ship and UK oil pipeline network.